Skip to content

 Line of Balance (LOB)

 Line of Balance is a technique that works well for projects that contain several repeating iterations of the same sequence of work activities.
 Think of projects like a gas line installation or building a skyscraper.
 These projects rely on the ability of the resources needed to complete the repeating sequence (i.e. labor, subcontractors, equipment, materials deliveries, supply lines), to work in a cascading way.
-Line of Balance accomplishes this by focusing on allocation of resources and the associated effects on production rates, to find the most optimal and efficient path to project completion.
+Line of Balance accomplishes this by focusing on resource allocation and the associated effects on production rates, to find the most optimal and efficient path to project completion.

 👉🏻 Read Foundations of Construction Management for SMBs